lightning/bolts/02-peer-protocol.md

     transaction, it cannot pay the fee for either the local or remote commitment transaction at the current `feerate_per_kw` while maintaining its channel reserve (see [Updating Fees](#updating-fees-update_fee)).
-    - if `option_anchor_outputs` applies to this commitment transaction and the sending node is the funder:
+    - if `option_anchors` applies to this commitment transaction and the sending node is the funder:
       - MUST be able to additionally pay for `to_local_anchor` and `to_remote_anchor` above its reserve.